willrogers/wllrg.rs/README.md

 ## Crosswords

 The crosswords use https://github.com/willrogers/xwds as a submodule.
-To update, pull from the gh-pages branch.
+To update, pull from the gh-pages branch inside the submodule, then commit and push the changes from this repo.